jeremymaya/data-structures-and-algorithms/challenges/SearchBinary/README.md

 ---

 ### Problem Domain
 Write a function called 'BinarySearch' which takes in 2 parameters: a sorted array and the search key.
-Return the index of the array’s element that is equal to the search key, or -1 if the element does not exist.
+Return the index of the arrayâ€™s element that is equal to the search key, or -1 if the element does not exist.

 ---